INTRODUCTION - ETHICS AND INTEGRITY

-ELK Asia Pacific Journals are committed to the upholding the ethical standards and publisher’s integrity towards the journals’ authors, editors and the members of academic community.
+ELK Asia Pacific Journals is committed to upholding ethical standards and publisher’s integrity towards the journals’ authors, editors and the members of academic community.

 In the stride to maintain these high standards, we list down few essential guidelines for academic authors, reviewers and journal editors.

-ELK Group ensures that all the publications are refereed and complaint with the Double-Blind Review process.
-The guidelines given below would help authors, peer reviewers and editors in keeping a check on the areas like work integrity, conflict of interest, plagiarism, validity of science, adaptions of the existing material, adequacy of context, avoidance of unethical experimentation, and authorship disputes.
+ELK Group ensures that all the publications are refereed and complied with Double-Blind Review process.
+The guidelines are given below to help authors, peer reviewers and editors in keeping a check on the areas like work integrity, conflict of interest, plagiarism, validity of science, adaptions of the existing material, adequacy of context, avoidance of unethical experimentation, and authorship disputes.

-We expect that all authors, submitting their manuscripts to ELK Asia Pacific Journals, agree upon the expected ethical guidelines:
+We expect authors, submitting their manuscripts to ELK Asia Pacific Journals, to agree upon the expected ethical guidelines:

-- All authors, associated with the development of the manuscript with significant scientific contribution, must be mentioned on the title page since each of them holds equal rights in regards to accountability for the content.
+- All authors, associated with the development of the manuscript with significant scientific contribution, must be mentioned on the title page since each of them holds equal rights regarding accountability for the content.
 One of the authors must represent as the corresponding author, who will be in contact till the publication process is completed.

 - All co-authors’ consent to publication and being named as co-author must be presented through the Copyright Transfer Agreement by the Corresponding author.